 Wyldewoods Farm is the perfect place for families and hens to down tools and stop being busy.
 The world stands still here awhile in the wilds of the West Country.
 Inside, there are antiques, paintings, beams, inglenook fireplaces and original flagstone floors at every turn.
 Warm your toes around the living-room logs or kitchen Aga.

-Walk to the village down winding lanes for fresh bread and milk.
 Book our chef and put your feet up.
 Sleep in deep, dreamy comfort, with kids in the attic just a wardrobe away from Narnia.
 Awake to birdsong and clean country air, walk the woods, savour the silence, eat breakfast on the terrace.
 Take your foot off the pedal and chill.